SergeyGrudachev/SergeyGrudachev/README.md

 ---

-### About Me:
+### 📝 About Me:
 - 👨‍💻 I am Data Scientist from Russia.
 - 👀 Now I am looking for a job.
-- 🤖 Very interested in Computer Vision and Natural Language Processing field!
+- 🤖 Very interested in Computer Vision and Natural Language Processing!
 - 🛹 In my free time I skateboarding and watch Stand-Up show.
+- 💻 You can contact me via telegram https://t.me/Greedisgood999999

 ---